 While few SEOs know how to set up keyword match types, even fewer SEO experts take the time to monitor and analyze their progress.

-Simply looking at clicks, impressions, and conversion numbers in your Google AdWords’ Keywords tab won’t do you much good if you don’t use the data to optimize your keyword match types.
+Simply looking at clicks, impressions, and conversion numbers in your Google Ads’ Keywords tab won’t do you much good if you don’t use the data to optimize your keyword match types.

-With this data from Google AdWords, you can set up your keyword match to ensure you have a more effective CPC campaign.
+With this data from Google Ads, you can set up your keyword match to ensure you have a more effective CPC campaign.